 OTHER MIDDLE EAST/NORTH AFRICA REPORTS

-Daesh said on Monday it damaged a vehicle carrying Egyptian soldiers with an IED near the Al-Shalafa area, south of Rafah.
+Daesh said on Wednesday it killed or wounded Egyptian Army members with an IED near the Kharafan security barrier, south of Rafah.
 Daesh said the army was dredging land in the area.
 [A3maq]

 REPORTS FROM OTHER COUNTRIES

 On Wednesday, the French security apparatus arrested 7 people including a young Syrian citizen in the city of Le Mans, according to the BFM TV channel.
 Investigators believe that the group was planning an attack.
 [Qasioun]

 In a press conference on Wednesday, the Russian Foreign Minister warned that the fight against terrorism is not over and that Al-Qaeda and Daesh may unite their forces, as reported by Russia’s Federal Security Service.
 [Sumaria] [AMN]